 top of page

-Adult Stuttering and Fluency Therapy
+Adult Stuttering Therapy

 Our Speech-Language Pathologists offer intervention specifically designed for adults who stutter.